OCA/account-invoicing/stock_picking_invoicing_unified/README.rst

 quantities are summed to the rest, instead of decreasing the amount to invoice, which is the common practise when you have some returns.

-This module overpasses this limitation, allowing to invoice them all together without having to worry about that, and also having the extra feature of reducing the amount in the invoice when you have delivered or received goods and some of them (or previous ones) have been returned, instead of needing to create 2 invoices and to conciliate them for the final/real amount.
+This module fixes this problem, allowing to invoice them all together: if you have delivered and received goods for the same customer and you have checked the option *Group by partner*, you will have a single invoice with the goods delivered and received and the quantities of the goods received will be negative.
+So it will avoid you to send both an invoice and a refund to your customer and have to reconciliate them to compute the good residual amount.

 Usage
 =====